TheMightyGit/rssole/README.md

 constantly.
 Hopefully it's of use to some other people, or you can build upon it (MIT license, do what you want to it - make it comfortable for you).

+## Advantages/Limitations

+I see these as advantages (so they are unlikely to be added as features), but some may see them as limitations...

+- Only shows what's in the feed currently, does not store stories beyond their lifetime in the feed.
+- Doesn't try to fetch anything from the linked page, only shows info present in the feed.
+The aim is not to keep you inside the RRS reader, if you want more then follow the link to the origin site.
+- No bookmarks/favourites - you can already do this in the browser.
+- It's not multi-user, there is no login or security protection.
+It's not intended as a SaaS product, it's just for you on your local machine or network.
+But you can stick an authenticating HTTP proxy in front of it if you wish.

 ## Pre-Built Binaries and Packages

 Check out the [Releases](https://github.com/TheMightyGit/rssole/releases/)